Doaach24/internship_project/README.md

 # XOR Classification with MLP (Scikit-learn):

-This project demonstrates how Multilayer Perceptrons (MLPs) can solve the XOR problem for different numbers of binary inputs (from 2 to 10).
+This project demonstrates how Multilayer Perceptrons (MLPs) can solve the XOR problem for different numbers of binary inputs (from 2 to 10) and 15.
 For each input size, a different neural network configuration is used to improve learning performance and accuracy.

 Project Structure